HuanLab/ML4MassSpec/README.md

 ```

 ### 4. Set Up Conda Environment with environment.yml

-In the JupyterLab terminal (or your system terminal), run each command below and read the explanation:
+In the **Anaconda Prompt**, run each command below and read the explanation:

 ```bash
 # Create a new conda environment named 'ml4ms' with all required packages from environment.yml